 If your favorite hiking spot has multiple parking areas, drive around to all of them and choose a trail that has fewer cars in the parking lot.

 Sometimes people don’t know about the other parking areas.
 Thus they haven’t found the other trails.

-Other times, people are looking for a certain experience like hiking up the mountain or having a certain view.
+Other times, people are looking for a certain experience like hiking up a mountain or having a certain view.
 Often, the lots nearer the top or farther away from the views are emptier.